Everyone Plays CIC / Privacy

 How we collect, use, store, and protect your personal data when you interact with Everyone Plays CIC, including our trading name Plymouth Kickabouts.

-Version 1.0 Effective [Insert launch date] Last reviewed [Insert date]
+Version 1.2 Effective [Insert launch date] Last reviewed May 2026

 Who we are

-Everyone Plays CIC is a Community Interest Company registered in England & Wales (company number [Insert CIC number]), with its registered office at [Insert registered address].
+Everyone Plays CIC is a Community Interest Company registered in England & Wales (company number 17281597), incorporated 18 June 2025, with its registered office at 9 Venn Court, Plymouth, PL3 5NS.

 We trade as Plymouth Kickabouts when running grassroots football sessions in Plymouth.
 Both names refer to the same legal entity, which is the data controller for all personal data described in this policy.